 To read Part One of the Cities for Families series, click here.

-Jillian Glover is a communications specialist in urban issues at Modus Planning, Design & Engagement.
+Jillian Glover is a communications specialist in urban issues.
 She is a former Vancouver City Planning Commissioner and holds a Master of Urban Studies degree from Simon Fraser University.
 She was born and raised in Vancouver and writes about urban issues at her blog, This City Life, named one of the best city blogs in the world by The Guardian.